 Michelle Taylor Smith, RN, MSN, NE-BC, FACHE, Vice President of Patient Care Services and Chief Nursing Officer, joined Greenville Health System in 2011.
 Smith is responsible for providing strategic and operational leadership, while assuring a high level of safe, quality, patient- and family-centered care throughout the health system.

-Before joining GHS, Smith served as senior vice president of patient care services and chief nurse executive at TriHealth, Inc., in Cincinnati, Ohio.
+Before joining Prisma Health, Smith served as senior vice president of patient care services and chief nurse executive at TriHealth, Inc., in Cincinnati, Ohio.

 Smith is a member of a number of organizations, including the American Organization of Nurse Executives, American College of Healthcare Executives and Health Advisory Board.
 She also has served on the executive committee of the United Way and of the Leukemia & Lymphoma Society, the board of the YWCA, and the advisory board of Xavier University and of the Medical College of Ohio.